The Current State of Child Welfare: How Decreasing Child Poverty Can Aid in Meaningful Reform Thereof

-Catholic University Law Review’s annual symposium, “FISA & the 4th Amendment: A Review of the 4th Amendment Implications in Foreign & Domestic Surveillance,” provided an opportunity for students, faculty, and practitioners to hear from experts about the recent developments involving FISA and its impact on national security, civil liberties, and the Fourth Amendment.
+Students, faculty, and practitioners heard from experts about the recent developments involving FISA and its impact on national security, civil liberties, and the Fourth Amendment.

 Goitein, who co-directs the Brennan Center for Justice’s Liberty and National Security Program at New York University School of Law, discussed the impact that FISA has had on modern society and advancements in surveillance techniques.
 Continue reading here.